-Education, Training and Development Specialization College of Education and Human Services (Bachelor of Science) Chief Academic Adviser 212 Pulliam Hall Telephone (618) 453-2354
+Education, Training and Development Specialization College of Education and Human Services (Bachelor of Science) Chief Academic Advisor 122 Wham Education Building Telephone (618) 453-6340

-Dr. Richard Bortz 146 Wham Education Building Telephone (618) 453-3321 wed.siu.edu/
+Workforce Education and Development 212 Pulliam Hall Telephone (618) 453-3321 http://ehs.siu.edu/wed/

-The B.S. degree program in workforce education and development with an education, training and development specialization meets the objectives of technically trained students for training and development positions in education, business, industry, labor, government, and the military.
+The B.S. degree program in Workforce Education and Development with an education, training and development specialization meets the objectives of technically trained students for training and development positions in education, business, industry, labor, government, and the military.